hyquoccuong/php-discord-spammer/README.md

 ...

-var token = "your-token-here"; // Change your-token-here text to your account token
+var token = "your-token-here"; //Change your-token-here text to your account token

 ...